blorenz/textbook-arbitrage-redux/README.md

     >>> detailAllBooks()

-Now your books will be there.
+Now your books will (start to) be there.
 Whoo!
+It takes a while to index all.
 Check for deals!!!!

     python manage.py runserver